fiddleHeads/spatial-reference/content/exercise3-project.md

 You should see the data transform before your eyes.

-You don't have to know off the top of your head what the correct projection for a certain area or for a certain purpose is.
+It's not important to always know what projection you should be using.

 You can google this information or consult a GIS person at the Research Commons.

 What's more important is:
 - that you think to examine a dataset's coordinate system information
-- that if your data "doesn't look right" or is not lining up with other data that there is likely a projection issue
+- that if your data "doesn't look right" or is not lining up with other data there is likely a projection issue
-- that you understand the complexity of mapping a 3-dimensional, irregular surface in a 2-dimensional plane
+- that you understand the complexity of mapping a 3-dimensional, irregular surface on a 2-dimensional plane